-GCCC encourages enrollment of qualified international students as a means of enriching the campus environment.
+GCCC encourages enrollment of qualified international stuGCCC encourages enrollment of qualified international students as a means of enriching the campus environment.
 International students who wish to attend must follow procedures outlined in this section in order to meet admission requirements.
-GCCC has been approved by the U.S. Department of Homeland Security as a college for non-immigrant students.

-International students are advised that the college does not provide special language training, and employment opportunities are limited.
-International students from countries where English is not the official language, must also obtain a TOEFL (Test of English as a Foreign Language) score of at least 500 (paper) or 61 (ibt) for admission to GCCC.
-Applicants who have scores below 500/61 will be considered on an individual basis.
+International students are advised that the college does not provide special language training and employment opportunities are limited.
+International students must also obtain a TOEFL (Test of English as a Foreign Language) score of at least 500 paper/61 ibt for admission to GCCC.
 The regular student application for admission is required.